-- Clinicians should understand the differences between depressive symptoms and a clinical diagnosis of major depressive disorder. - Screening for depression should be performed at the first outpatient evaluation of a patient in chronic kidney disease or dialysis clinic and then repeated annually. - Validated self-report tools exist that can be easily administered to screen for depression.
-Subsequently, confirmation of a current major depressive disorder should be done by a clinician interview for those who screen positive. - Those at risk for suicide should be differentiated from those who often think about death based on religious and cultural beliefs, old age, or terminal illness. - A broad differential diagnosis should be considered before a diagnosis of major depressive disorder is confirmed, based on appropriate physical examination, mini-mental examination, and laboratory data. - Clinicians should be able to recognize the risk factors for depression. - Once a diagnosis of major depressive disorder is confirmed, a thorough review of risks vs. benefits of pharmacological and nonpharmacological interventions should be discussed with patients to tailor individualized management strategies. - To start an antidepressant medicine, the lowest possible dose should be initially prescribed, followed by frequent monitoring and gradual dose escalation every 1-2 weeks based on patient's response to and tolerability of the medication. - Any adverse effects of antidepressant medications should be monitored closely. - Non-pharmacologic treatments such as cognitive behavioral therapy and exercise should also be considered.
+- Clinicians should be able to recognize the risk factors for depression. - Clinicians should understand the differences between depressive symptoms and a clinical diagnosis of major depressive disorder. - Screening for depression should be performed at the first outpatient evaluation in the chronic kidney disease or dialysis clinic and then repeated annually. - Validated self-report tools exist that can be easily administered to screen for depression.
+Subsequently, a current major depressive disorder should be confirmed by a clinician interview in those who screen positive.

+- Those at risk for suicide should be identified for urgent triage and further management. - A broad differential diagnosis should be considered, based on appropriate physical examination, Mini-Mental State Examination and laboratory data. - Once a diagnosis of major depressive disorder is confirmed, a thorough review of risks vs. benefits of pharmacological and non-pharmacological interventions should be discussed with patients to tailor individualized management strategies. - To start an antidepressant medication, the lowest possible dose should be initially prescribed, followed by frequent monitoring and gradual dose escalation every 1-2 weeks based on patient's response to and tolerability of the medication.